-KVM stations, computers and servers, and expansion units are easily connected to the UltraMatrix switch with the proper cables.
-Cables are usually purchased along with the UltraMatrix to provide quick, trouble-free installation.
+KVM stations, computers and servers are easily connected to the UltraMatrix switch with the proper cables.
 Provide adequate strain relief for the CPU, KVM, and expansion cables to relieve excess tension on the connectors.

-Avoid routing cables close to fluorescent lights, air compressors, high voltage power sources and machinery that may create electrical noise or interference with the operation of the UltraMatrix switch.
+Avoid routing cables close to fluorescent lights, air compressors, high voltage power sources and machinery that may create electrical noise or interference that may interfere with the operation of the UltraMatrix switch.